Oral Appliances Treatment

 In our office, we treat snoring and sleep apnea with a unique approach.
 For example, we can provide you with a home monitor to help you (and us) assess whether or not sleep apnea should be a concern.
 The gold standard for treatment of sleep apnea is presently with the CPAP machine.
 However, only a minority of CPAP owners are still compliant after one year.
 If you are one of the non-compliant, we can fabricate an oral appliance that will help open your airway and reduce the severity of your sleep apnea.
 These appliances reduce health risks associated with sleep apnea without the need for surgery, medications, or other therapies.
 A custom oral appliance worn while sleeping, holds the lower jaw forward and open, preventing the tongue and throat tissues from collapsing over the critical airway.

-Why Choose 21st Century Dental for Oral Appliances Treatment?
+Why Choose 21st Century Dental of Irving for Oral Appliances Treatment?

 - High-Quality Appliances from Top Brands